 contradictory to Article 14 since it is uneven.

 , Justice P.N Bhagwati was of the opinion that Right to

 Equality afflicts arbitrariness because all such inconsistent actions

 compulsorily include denial of fairness.
 It is important to highlight that the

 doctrine of reasonable classification was neither included as a paraphrase of

 Right to Equality nor was it implied to be the conclusion of that article.
-It is

 rather the actions of either the executive or the legislation that is being